alttch/atasker/doc/tasks.rst

    wait_completed([task1, task2, task3 .... ], timeout=None)

-The method return *True* if all tasks are finished, or *False* if timeout was specified but some tasks are not finished.
+The method return list of task results if all tasks are finished, or raises *TimeoutError* if timeout was specified but some tasks are not finished.

+If you call method with a single task instead of list or tuple, single result is returned.